Neutral Triplet Collective Mode in Doped Graphene: Introduction

 \section{Introduction}

 Graphene, a single atomic layer of graphite was the first realization of a two dimensional elemental metallic structure~\cite{Novoselov}.
-The salient feature in the electronic spectrum of graphene, which differentiates it from other materials, is the presence of Dirac cones in its dispersion~\cite{NetoRMP,Rotenberg,Bostwick}, which provides a laboratory to test relativistic type phenomena in the $\sim$ eV energy scale.
-The cone-like spectrum protects the system from impurity scattering~\cite{Amini2009}, as well as many-body interactions~\cite{Jafari2009}, both in normal~\cite{DasSarmaBornApprox,Qaiumzadeh} and superconducting phases~\cite{Garg}.
-Because of the robust cone like dispersion with a large Fermi velocity, in graphene one observes phenomena such as quantum Hall effect~\cite{Jiang}, which appear only at low temperatures and for very pure samples in standard 2D electron gas systems, to survive even at ambient temperatures.
+The salient feature in the electronic spectrum of graphene, which distinguishes it from other materials, is the presence of Dirac cones in its dispersion~\cite{NetoRMP,Rotenberg,Bostwick}, which provides a laboratory to test relativistic type phenomena in the $\sim 1$ eV energy scale.
+The cone-like spectrum protects the system against impurity scattering~\cite{Amini2009}, as well as many-body interactions~\cite{Jafari2009}, both in normal~\cite{DasSarmaBornApprox,Qaiumzadeh} and superconducting phases~\cite{Garg}.
+Because of the robust mass-less cone-like dispersion with a large Fermi velocity in graphene, it is easier to observe phenomena such as quantum Hall effect~\cite{Jiang}.
+In standard 2D electron gas systems, this effect appears only at low temperatures and for very pure samples, while in graphene it can be observed at ambient temperature.
 The high mobility of careers in graphene at room temperature which is not appreciably different from its value at the liquid-helium temperature~\cite{Jiang,Berger} is another promising property of graphene for device applications.
 Stacking the graphene with further layers produces graphene multi-layers, such as bilayer, etc. For few layers, due to quantum size effect, the cone like dispersion is replaced by other types of chiral dispersions~\cite{NetoRMP}.
-However, when the number of stacks is large enough ($\sim 10$) to approach the bulk limit of graphite, the cone like dispersion is again recovered~\cite{Wallace}, except for small electron-hole pockets at very low-energies $\sim 40$ meV.
+However, when the number of stacks is large enough ($\approx 10$) to approach the bulk limit of graphite, the cone like dispersion is again recovered~\cite{Wallace}, except for small electron-hole pockets at very low-energies $\sim 40$ meV.
 Therefore the phenomena driven by the Dirac nature of careers is common in graphene and graphite~\cite{ARPESgraphite,LiAndrei,Orlita,BaskaranJafari,JafariBaskaran,Ebrahimkhas,kopel}.
-It should also be shared with the recently fabricated multi-layer epitaxial graphene~\cite{Conard}.
+These properties should also be shared with the recently fabricated multi-layer epitaxial graphene~\cite{Conard}.